-The New England Clean Energy Council (NECEC) —the voice for hundreds of clean energy companies across the region—recently helped to make the nation’s first carbon-trading program even more effective by organizing business messengers to show their support for updating the program’s rules.
+The New England Clean Energy Council (NECEC) represents hundreds of clean energy companies across the Northeast and helped to make the nation’s first carbon-trading program even more effective by organizing businesses to show their support for updating the program’s rules.

-The Regional Greenhouse Gas Initiative (RGGI) is a market-based emissions reduction program that includes participation by Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
-It requires electricity generators to buy a permit for every ton of carbon dioxide (CO2) they emit from their power plants.
-The number of permits is capped, so companies that want to emit more must buy additional permits at auction.
+The Regional Greenhouse Gas Initiative (RGGI) is a market-based emissions reduction program that operates in Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
+New Jersey and Virginia have both announced plans to participate (in New Jersey’s case, to rejoin) starting in 2020.
+RGGI requires electricity generators to hold an allowance for every ton of carbon dioxide (CO2) they emit from their power plants.
+The number of allowances is capped, and companies that want to emit more must buy additional allowances from that limited supply.
 This provides an economically efficient incentive to reduce the region’s CO2 pollution.

 RGGI states invest the proceeds in clean energy programs that benefit consumers: energy efficiency, renewable energy, and other clean energy technologies.
 A recent report from the Analysis Group estimates that “RGGI states will realize $1.4 billion in net economic value from RGGI’s implementation during the 2015-2017 period” and “will create more than 14,500 new job-years (the equivalent of one full-time job for the duration of one year)” while seeing a drop in power plant emissions “by more than 50 percent over the nine years since the RGGI program launch.”